 1-Sentence-Summary: The Year Without Pants dives into the company culture of Automattic, the company behind WordPress.com and explains how they’ve created a culture of work where employees thrive, creativity flows freely and new ideas are implemented on a daily basis.

 Read in: 4 minutes

 Favorite quote from the author:

 Scott Berkun only agreed to taking a job at WordPress.com (the software that powers about 30% of all websites – worldwide) in 2010, when the founders allowed him to write a book about his experience afterwards.
+The Year Without Pants is the result.
 Given that Automattic, the company behind it, is worth over a billion dollars, that might be a curious request to make for such a prestigious job.

 He knew going in, that what he was about to experience would be vastly different from most other companies, and thus, worth sharing with the world.
 Thanks to Scott’s request, you and I now get to learn some great lessons about company culture from one of the most creative companies in the world.

 - Hire the right people and train them instantly.

 - Don’t filter people’s ideas, let them implement them without barriers.